ShyamVarsani/WACTF2-Writeups/WACTF 2 Misc Challenges.md

 The description on the page info matched the one from the command prompt, so huzzah I thought!

-So in an attempt to socially engineer/convince the person (@sudosammy) who was on the other end of +61 497 810 276, without thinking too much into it and wanting to get simply get the point for the challenge asap, I decided to try with the first lead that I had (contained the Bday in profile description as well as stating she was an employee! (yay right?!)).... which turned out to Ms. Laura Banks (https://mastodon.social/@laurabanks) ....
+So in an attempt to socially engineer/convince the person (@sudosammy) who was on the other end of <REDACTED PHONE NO#>, without thinking too much into it and wanting to get simply get the point for the challenge asap, I decided to try with the first lead that I had (contained the Bday in profile description as well as stating she was an employee! (yay right?!)).... which turned out to Ms. Laura Banks (https://mastodon.social/@laurabanks) ....
 I called up the number and put on my best girly voice, only to get Sam responding with "YOU DONT SOUND LIKE LAURA?".
 I have never hung up the phone so quickly! (call 1)

 After I had gotten outed, I then saw that Mr. Ryan Collier (https://mastodon.social/@ryancollier) also a follower of the @squirrelx page && with all the required employee creds to reset the password!